aschey/Synchronicity/README.md

 Synchronicity is a command-line utility for creating and maintaining unified colorschemes for all your Linux applications.

-Synchronicity utilizes two major concepts: rules and themes.
+Synchronicity uses two major concepts: rules and themes.

-**Rules** are stored in `~/.synchronicity/rules.ini` and contain information on all configuration files that the user has created a rule for.
-The purpose of a rule is to determine which parts of each configuration file are responsible for setting the colors of the application that the coniguration file corresponds to.
+**Rules** are stored in `~/.synchronicity/rules.ini`.
+The purpose of a rule is to determine which parts of a configuration file are responsible for setting the colors of the application that the coniguration file corresponds to.

-**Themes** each have their own directory (`~/.synchronicity/{themeName}`).
+**Themes** each have their own directory (`~/.synchronicity/themeName`).
 When a theme is created, it takes each original configuration file, replaces its colors with the colors generated for the theme, and places the newly created copy in the theme's directory.
 When the theme is loaded, it replaces the actual configuration files with the ones in the theme's directory.
-Themes also have their own configuration files (`~/.synchronicity/{themeName}/themeConfig.ini`) which contain data on the theme's colors and where the image used to generate the theme is located.
+Themes also have their own configuration files (`~/.synchronicity/themeName/themeConfig.ini`) which contain data on the theme's colors and where the image used to generate the theme is located.

 ## Documentation
 Synchronicity responds to the following commands:

 `synchronicity theme name filename lights darks`

-Create a new theme
+* Creates a new theme

 * **name:** What the theme will be called